priyasu-cx/ConnecTen/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] Build hack to utilise Nearby connections API.
-- [x] Add back to top links
+- [x] Add feature to let connect users.
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
+- [x] Manage user login state.
-    - [ ] Chinese
+- [ ] Share connections through other applications.
-    - [ ] Spanish
+- [ ] Dark mode

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/priyasu-cx/ConnecTen/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>